Vivek6412/smart-expense-tracker/README.md

 # 💰 Smart Expense Tracker

-A Python-based application to track, analyze, and visualize personal expenses using both CLI and GUI.
+A Python-based Smart Expense Tracker that allows users to record, analyze, and visualize expenses using both CLI and GUI interfaces.

 ---